jashaj/weatherinfo/README.md

 ## Setup

+### Certificates

+The Weather app needs to run on https to use the geolocation API.

+* Get a certificate.
+Here's an article [how to generate a self signed certificate on a mac](https://certsimple.com/blog/localhost-ssl-fix)
+* The pem file for the key goes to `private/server.key`
+* The pem file for the certificate goes to `private/server.crt`

+### API key

 * Get an API key from [OpenWeather](https://openweathermap.org);
-* Create a file `key.js` in the root of the project
+* Create a file `api.js` in the directory `private`
 * Set its contents to:
 ```js
 exports.API_KEY = ''; // your API key;